-This section provides a summary of the steps in the conduct of a CEE Evidence Synthesis, an overview of how authors register their evidence synthesis with CEE and of the process of submission and peer review that ensures CEE Evidence Syntheses are conducted to high standards.
+This section provides a summary of the steps in the conduct of a CEE Evidence Synthesis (Systematic Review or Systematic Map), an overview of how authors register their Evidence Synthesis with CEE and of the process of submission and peer review that ensures CEE Evidence Syntheses are conducted to high standards.

 CEE operates an open-access policy and all of its contributors’ Protocols, Systematic Reviews and Systematic Maps are published (subject to peer review) in its open-access journal Environmental Evidence (www.environmentalevidencejournal.org).
 This provides authors with a high level of visibility for their publications.

-Here we set out the process for registering intent to conduct and contribute a CEE Evidence Synthesis, and for publishing Protocols and full review reports in Environmental Evidence.
-High standards of reporting are expected on the conduct of a CEE Evidence Syntheses and this starts with the submission of a Protocol and continues through to the provision of supplementary material such as data extraction spreadsheets and a list of excluded articles.
+Here we set out the process for registering intent to conduct and contribute a CEE Evidence Synthesis, and for publishing Protocols and Final Reports in Environmental Evidence.
+High standards of reporting are expected on the conduct of a CEE Evidence Synthesis and this starts with the submission of a Protocol and continues through to the provision of supplementary material such as data extraction spreadsheets and a list of excluded articles.
 Full instructions for authors on preparation of manuscripts, including templates and checklists, are available from the Environmental Evidence journal website at http://environmentalevidencejournal.biomedcentral.com/submission-guidelines

 In cases below where the guidance applies equally to a Systematic Review or Map we refer to these collectively as “Evidence Syntheses”.
-Registration and submission of a Systematic Review or Systematic Map to Environmental Evidence is an interactive stepwise process as follows;
+Registration and submission of an Evidence Synthesis to Environmental Evidence is an interactive stepwise process as follows;